 Do you need to obtain a Romanian tax identification number and do not know where to go, and what are the steps you should follow?
-In this article, we will briefly and clearly describe the application procedure and the documents you need as a taxpayer to obtain a Romanian tax identification number (or in other ways named: tax ID, tax ID number, TIN, or TIN number) .
+In this article, we will briefly and clearly describe the application procedure and the documents you need as a taxpayer to obtain a Romanian tax identification number (or in other ways named: tax ID, tax ID number, TIN, TIN number, or social security number).

 What is a tax identification number?

-In Romania, a Romanian tax identification number is assigned to persons having Romanian citizenship as of their birth.
-This is represented by the CNP (the Personal Numerical Code) that is registered in the birth certificate by the Public Community Service for the Evidence of Persons.
+In Romania, a tax identification number is assigned to persons having Romanian citizenship as of their birth.
+This is the CNP (“Codul Numeric Personal”, which translated in English is the Personal Numerical Code) that is registered in the birth certificate of every Romanian born citizen by the Public Community Service for the Evidence of Persons.

-This means that, for Romanian citizens, the CNP also has the role of the tax identification number, and it is not necessary for them to be assigned any other numerical code for fiscal purposes.
-Therefore, from the category of natural persons, only foreign nationals who are subject to certain tax obligations need to be assigned a Romanian tax identification number.
+This means that, for Romanian citizens, the CNP also has the role of the Romanian tax identification number, and it isn’t necessary for them to be assigned any other numerical code for Romanian tax purposes.
+Therefore, when it comes to individuals, only foreign nationals who are subject to certain tax obligations need to be assigned a Romanian tax identification number.

 When is a Romanian tax identification number (TIN) required?

 A tax identification number is required to be obtained by individuals (natural persons) who are usually in one of the following situations:

 You may also be requested for the tax ID number by financial organizations, most frequently by banks for the purpose of opening bank accounts or doing other types of transactions.
 Also, applications offering digital banking services, such as Revolut, may also ask you for the tax ID number.

 Documents required to obtain a TIN

 The documents required by the Romanian tax authorities for issuing a tax identification number are generally the following: